- Open Access

 The submission is formally identified using form FDA 1571, which provides details about the drug submitter and a checklist indicating the contents of the current FDA submission.
 Within 30 days of the IND submission, the FDA may put the clinical trial on hold or request additional data prior to the start of the study.
 If the submitter does not receive a reply within the 30-day timeframe, the trial may begin.
 At that time or prior to the start of the study, form FDA 1572 must be sent to the FDA.
 This form is completed by each clinical investigator at each clinical site and provided for submission to the FDA using the IND reference number.
 After the initial IND submission, the IND is updated through amendments, safety reports, or an annual report.
 Each update is accompanied by a form FDA 1571 identifying the subject of the current submission.

-Preclinical development funding links
+Preclinical funding sources

 As part of its Roadmap for Medical Research Initiative, the US Government provides resources for nonprofit and commercial institutions through the NIH Rapid Access to Interventional Development (RAID) pilot program and the Small Business Innovative Research (SBIR) and Small Business Technology Transfer (STTR) programs.
 The RAID program is an NIH Roadmap initiative modeled after the National Cancer Institute (NCI) RAID program.
 The RAID programs are not grant-equivalent funding sources.
 Rather, they provide access to NIH contract resources to support preclinical development of small molecule drug candidates.
 Potential services may include bulk API synthesis and supply; GMP manufacturing of clinical supply; formulation development; analytical assays; and development and validation of animal PK, toxicology, and safety tests.
 Currently, the RAID program does not fund development of biologics, in vitro or in vivo efficacy testing, or mechanism-of-action studies.
 Support for contracted preclinical activities comes from the budgets of the NIH Roadmap as well as the sponsoring NIH institute.
 This program is currently available to investigators at academic, nonprofit, and SBIR-eligible (see below) institutions.
 Additional information is available at the NIH RAID program web site and from program officers at appropriate NIH institutions.